carch-org/docs/docs/reference/commands.md

   --search, -s            🔎 Search for scripts by keyword.
   --no-preview            🚫 Run without displaying script previews in menus (one-time).
   --disable-preview       ❌ Permanently disable script previews in menus.
+  --log                   📝 Enable logging for the current session only.
+  --enable-logging        🔐 Permanently enable logging in the configuration file.
   --update                🔄 Update Carch using the latest script.
   --check-update          📡 Check if a new version of Carch is available.
   --uninstall             🗑️ Uninstall Carch and remove all associated files.